cerner/terra-toolkit/docs/AxeService.md

   An array of viewports `{ width, height }` to run the accessibility test in.
 If none provided, by default it uses the current viewport.
 * **rules**:
   The axe rules configuration to test.
 See the [axe-core documentation](https://www.axe-core.org/docs/).
-* **runOnly**:
-  The axe tags to filter the validations to run on the accessibility to test.
-See the [axe-core documentation](https://www.axe-core.org/docs/).
 * **context**:
   A css selector to scope the accessibility test to.
 See the [axe-core documentation](https://www.axe-core.org/docs/).